robOcity/song-play-aws-redshift/README.md

     FROM songplay_staging AS sps;
 ```

-To enable analysis of song play over time, I needed to parse the timestamp and used the `extract` function to do it.
+To analyze the popularity of songs over time, for example, by day of the week, I needed to parse the timestamp and used the `extract` function to do it.

 ```sql
 INSERT INTO dim_time (